I used to be terrible at setting boundaries at work.

 There will always be unexpected projects that come up.
 Sometimes I can integrate them, and sometimes, there’s too much going on.
 When this happens, my response is usually something like, “I’d really like to do this.
 Here’s what doing this would mean for my other work…”

-For example, about two weeks before a professional development day, they realized that the original training plan couldn’t happen.
+For example, about two weeks before a training day, they realized that the original training couldn’t happen.
 My boss asked me if I’d be interested in facilitating training on a particular topic we had been discussing.
 I asked if I could have a bit of time to think about what it would take.

-When I came back to her, I said that because I only have 5 workdays between now and then, almost all of my other work would need to be deprioritized in order for this training to be successful.
-I also needed time with the leadership team to ensure they’d be on board with it.
+When I came back to her, I said I could do it, but we’d need to deprioritize a few other things until then.
+I also let her know that I needed time with the leadership team to ensure they’d be on board with it.

 My boss agreed.
 I was able to say yes and also make it clear that there were conditions.
 By asking if this was more important than the other projects, I built buy-in that those things would be pushed off.

 5. Become Okay with being Bored

 When I first started my new job, I had a hard time being bored.
 I took a slight step down in responsibilities and had less stress, so I was bored much more often than my previous job.